ByteAcademyCo/Exercises/introduction_and_environment/hello_world/2_string_arithmetic/README.md

 Hint: Don't just try arithmetic with strings and strings, try arithmetic with strings and integers as well

 ## Testing
-* To test your solution, type 'pytest' within the **Solutions** subdirectory
+* To test your solution, type 'pytest' within the **solution** subdirectory

 ## Submission
-* Submit your answers in the *solution.py* file within the *Solutions* subdirectory within this directory
+* Submit your answers in the *solution.py* file within the *solution* subdirectory within this directory